 Researchers note that the bio-availability of turmeric is limited (41) as it is insoluble in water (42).
 Many of the existing controlled studies also involve low numbers of participants (43), making it difficult to make broad public recommendations on the uses of turmeric & turmeric safety.

 As for solubility, one review recognized that turmeric has the ability to bind to numerous signaling proteins modulating their activity and enhancing turmeric’s ability to transport through the body (44).

-Despite some limitations, turmeric is supported by hundreds of research studies demonstrating that it may be a safe & natural adjunct to conventional therapies for a wide range of chronic diseases.
+Turmeric, and its active constituent curcumin, is supported by hundreds of research studies demonstrating that it may be a safe & natural adjunct to conventional therapies for a wide range of chronic diseases.